levskaya/jslinux-deobfuscated/readme.md

 Note that there is a much more readable, ground-up project to build an open-source 386-style emulator in javascript called [jslm32][3].

 ### Status

+The current codebase won't run on recent webkit browsers due to a breaking change in the way Synchronous [XHR][4] requests are handled.
+The binary loading routines need to be rewritten to be asynchronous, not terribly hard but annoying enough that I haven't just done it.
+(Fabrice's original online version has been patched and runs fine.)

-It's still a dense code base, it's an emulator of a rather complicated architecture, after all.
+jslinux-deobfuscated is still a dense code base, it's an emulator of a rather complicated architecture, after all.
 However this version is nowhere near so incomprehensible as the original.
 Nearly all of the global variables and function names have been named somewhat sensibly.
 Many comments have been added.

-It seems to run identically to the original.

 The core opcode execution loop has been autocommented to indicate what instruction operation the opcode refers to.